-4th of July Trivia Questions and Answers
+4th of July Trivia Questions and Answers for Kids (With Answers & Explanations)

 4th of July Trivia Questions

-Q.1 On what day did Congress vote for American independence?
+Q.1.
+On what day did Congress vote for American independence?

 1. July 3